 Testing is an important aspect of app development.
 Since Flutter provides so many types of tests (unit, widget, etc.), it can be hard to know where to begin.
-We’re writing this guide to provide an overview of our testing process and strategy at Very Good Ventures.
+We’re writing this very good guide to provide an overview of our Flutter testing process and strategy at Very Good Ventures.

 We work with many different companies of varying sizes and industries.
 This allows us to take all of the learnings from different projects and use them to continually define and refine our engineering process.
 Testing is one key area that is critical to our mission of delivering high-quality scalable apps.

 We’ve learned that tests can be a powerful tool to reduce risk, increase confidence in any codebase, and keep development teams on the same page by testing current expectations and assumptions.
 Testing is crucial for us to ensure that the code we write now will still function properly no matter how many features we add or how many developers we onboard to the project.

 Scroll on to read 10 insights about why Flutter testing is important and resources for those looking to strengthen their testing strategy.

 1. Learn about all of the Flutter test options available!